haiwen/seafile-docs-ko/deploy/deploy_with_nginx.md

 Nginx settings "client_max_body_size" is by default 1M.
 Uploading a file bigger than this limit will give you an error message HTTP error code 413 ("Request Entity Too Large").

-You should use 0 to disable this feature or write the same value than for the parameter max_upload_size in section [httpserver] of /seafile/seafile-data/seafile.conf
+You should use 0 to disable this feature or write the same value than for the parameter max_upload_size in section [fileserver] of /seafile/seafile-data/seafile.conf

 ## Modify ccnet.conf and seahub_setting.py